PowerGrid/powergrid/README.md

 ## Installation
 #### From Git
 PowerGrid can be installed via [Git](https://git-scm.com/downloads).
-Run this command.
+Run this command from your terminal.
 ```bash
 $ git clone https://github.com/PowerGrid/powergrid.git
 ```